Earth

 Layers of the atmosphere | Troposphere, Stratosphere, Mesosphere, etc.

-Earth’s atmosphere is divided into 5 different layers.
+Earth’s atmosphere is divided into five different layers.
 These layers are the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
-The layers of the atmosphere are basically divided on the basis of temperature variation with altitude.
-Let’s dive deep and learn a few things about each layer.
-Troposphere Stratosphere Why temperature rises with elevation in stratosphere?
-The
+The five layers are distinguished by how temperature changes with altitude.
+Let’s dive deeper and explore some interesting facts about each layer.
+Layers of the atmosphere 1.
+Troposphere 2.
+Stratosphere Why does temperature rise with altitude in

 Layers of the atmosphere | Troposphere, Stratosphere, Mesosphere, etc. Read More »